danielangeloni/huescenecycle/README.md

 </div>

 PHP script that fetches all the philips hue scenes for a specific room and picks a random one.
+This script is will play the dynamic version of a scene (if it could find one), and also any Hue lab scenes.

 #  Installation
 This script works best when placed on a web server.
 In my use case, I wrote it in PHP purely so I can put it on a web server and use HomeKit automations to make a curl request to the webserver and run the script.
 Alternatively, it can also be kept locally and run using a cron job.